Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Experimental validation

 \subsection{Preprocessing pipeline}

-Our WiFi system works all the time; however, its accuracy should only be evaluated during opening times.
-To do this, we preprocess both the Affluences and WiFi time series in the following way: \begin{enumerate} \item Extract a particular time frame with counts available every 30 minutes (all days from 2019-04-02 until 2019-06-01) \item Remove week-ends, holidays and days during which any of the two systems was malfunctioning; we remove the following days: 2019-04-22 (holiday), 2019-05-01 (holiday), 2019-05-14 (tests on the WiFi system), 2019-05-23 (Affluences malfunction) and 2019-05-30 (holiday). \item Restrict the time ranges to those during which the library is guaranteed to be opened (from 9:00 AM to 6:00 PM). \end{enumerate}
+The WiFi system works all the time; however, its accuracy should only be evaluated during opening times.
+To do this, a preprocessing pipeline processes both the Affluences and WiFi time series in the following way: \begin{enumerate} \item Extract a particular time frame with counts available every 30 minutes (all days from 2019-04-02 until 2019-06-01) \item Remove week-ends, holidays and days during which any of the two systems was malfunctioning; the following days were removed: 2019-04-22 (holiday), 2019-05-01 (holiday), 2019-05-14 (tests), 2019-05-23 (Affluences malfunction) and 2019-05-30 (holiday). \item Restrict the time ranges to those during which the library is guaranteed to be opened (from 9:00 AM to 6:00 PM). \end{enumerate}